Edward Eastman

 After the city was incorporated in 1853, Eastman was elected as the first mayor of Oshkosh.
-He also served several years before and after that by appointment as its US postmaster.
+He also served several years before and after that by appointment as its postmaster.
 In 1850 he was elected and served a single one-year term in the Wisconsin State Assembly as a Free Soil Party member.

 After his political career, he became a bookseller in Oshkosh.
 In the mid-1850s, he was named to the board of directors of two railroads formed in Oshkosh: the Oshkosh & Portage City, and the Winnebago railroads.

 Early life, education and marriages

 Edward Eastman was born February 22, 1806, in Randolph, Vermont, son of Tilton and Experience (Smith) Eastman, both descended from English ancestors of the colonial period.
 He was college educated (at an Episcopal seminary, which may explain his nickname of "Deacon").
 He worked on his father's farm and helped put two younger brothers through college as well.
 One of these brothers, George B., would later become a minister in Fond du Lac, Wisconsin.

 Eastman married Sarah Tracey, and they had a son George.
 Sarah died soon after their child's birth.
 The young widower married again on June 3, 1841, to Catharine Granger (born in 1824).
 The couple would eventually have four children together.